Run Less, Run Harder in Successful Running Training Plan for Endurance

 Imagine that your body is a house, and training and other stressors are the weather and elements.
 You begin with a house made of straw, and your first bout of training is like a gust of wind.
 It knocks out a few walls and so you build them back up.
 If you have the means, you’ll probably build the new walls from brick.
 When the next bout of exercise comes along, your walls are more resilient, and this time nothing crumbles.
 You keep training, and as you do, you increase your training load, or stress, by lifting more weights, running more miles, or throwing more pitches.

-Christie Aschwander,
+Christie Aschwander, Good to Go

 How do I create a running endurance training plan?

-You need to to get fast.
+You need to go slow to get fast.

 Then you need to go really hard to get faster.